fans656/fans-python/fans/nos/README.md

-Providing a document store which support:
+Wrap around a sqlite database and provides document store like interface.

+Supporting:
-- put document into collection
+- Put/Get/Delete document in a collection
-- get document by custom id
-- multiple collections in single store
+- Multiple collections in single store
-- tagging document and query by tag
+- Tagging document and query by tag
-- labeling document and query by label
+- Labeling document and query by label
-- nested document
+- Nested document
-- link between documents
+- Link between documents

 # Concepts

-Store - a sqlite database to store documents Collection - a sqlite table to store documents of same type Document - a JSON object that can store arbitrary fields
+Store - corresponding to a sqlite database
+Collection - corresponding to a sqlite table
+Document - corresponding to a sqlite table row

 # Features